Dr. Monica A. Daley (she/her)

 Catalina Dentzel Helmy: Undergraduate researcher.
 Bird biomechanics on varied substrate conditions and the biomechanics of head-bobbing in birds.
 Catalina is currently working as a Research Specialist at UCI.

 Zhiji Hu: Undergraduate researcher.
 Bird biomechanics on varied substrate conditions and the biomechanics of head-bobbing in birds.
-Zhiji is currently in a Masters program at Harvard University.
+Zhiji is currently a PhD student at Harvard University.